Festive vegan Christmas dishes

 1. Pre-heat your oven to 200°C and line a baking tray with paper.

-2. In a frying pan, add the onion, olive oil and garlic and cook over a low to medium heat, stirring often until the onions soften, around 5-10 minutes.
+2. In a frying pan, add the onion, olive oil and garlic.
+Cook over a low to medium heat, stirring often until the onions soften, around 5-10 minutes.

-3. Add in the mushrooms, tamari, Worcestershire sauce and mustard and allow to cook for 10 minutes, stirring occasionally until the mushrooms soften.
+3. Add in the mushrooms, tamari, Worcestershire sauce and mustard.
+Allow to cook for 10 minutes, stirring occasionally until the mushrooms soften.

 4. Add in the lentils and kale towards the end and stir to wilt the greens.
 Remove from the heat and allow the mixture to cool slightly.